How It Feels to Doubt in a World That Demands Certainty

 Stories have always been my truest mirror — the place where questions could linger and who I was becoming didn’t have to be an apology.

-I grew up in Michigan, dreaming bigger than my small town would allow, and chased those dreams to New York City, where I found my first true family — a constellation of souls who taught me that chosen love can feel like coming home.
+I grew up in Michigan, shaped by the quiet rhythms of a small town, and carried those roots with me to New York City, where I found my first chosen family — a constellation of souls who showed me that love, in all its forms, can feel like coming home.

 The Sibyl’s Ember is a story of belonging found in the most unlikely places — in whispered prayers, stolen letters, and the warmth of a hand held through the dark.